• Free Tours

 Mosaic workshop in Barcelona at Mosaiccos.
 Photo by Mosaiccos

-If you have already visited some of Gaudí’s buildings you are probably familiar with the “trencadís” mosaic technique.
-“Trencadís” is a Catalan word and it literally means smashed or broken.
+If you have already visited some of Gaudí’s buildings, you are probably familiar with the “trencadís” mosaic technique.
+“Trencadís” is a Catalan word; it literally means smashed or broken.
 And that is what Mosaiccos offers: a way for your children to imaginatively recreate Gaudí’s original technique.
-It is all hands-on and the best way to spend a family day.
+It is all hands-on and the best way to spend a family day together.
 I can’t think of a better souvenir to bring back home.

 OUR TIP: Each of the artworks have to be grouted so you won’t be able to take your masterpieces straight away.
 So don’t leave the workshop until your last day, especially if you have an early morning flight.